Using Credit Cards Responsibly During a Crisis

 Abrupt events that can impact our financial well-being are always a possibility.
 Whether it’s a natural disaster or a global pandemic along the lines of the COVID-19 (coronavirus) crisis of 2020, an individual’s or family’s financial security can be wrecked through no fault of their own.

 Good financial planning that foresees future disruptions includes the need for creating and maintaining an emergency fund.
 Even if you have taken steps to safeguard yourself against a crisis, a damaging financial event that includes the loss of a job can drain even the best preparation.

-Several sources including MarketWatch examine the possibility of using credit cards - strategically and only for a short term - in order to get through a financial crisis.
+Several sources including MarketWatch examine the possibility of using credit cards — strategically and only for a short term — in order to get through a financial crisis.
 There are important considerations that come along with this, including the pitfall of racking up high-interest debt that can put you in a more precarious financial situation.
-For anyone who already faces any sort of debt, adding more through even the slightest use of credit cards might not be an option.
+For anyone who already faces any sort of debt, adding more through even the slightest use of credit cards might not be the best option.
 For assistance in those cases, RBFCU is a partner with GreenPath, which is a national nonprofit focused on financial wellness.
 GreenPath offers a people-centered approach, ambitious goals, and creative strategies that sets the program apart.
 GreenPath is far more than a credit counseling agency.

 Important advice on carrying credit card debt responsibly during a crisis that comes from creditcards.com includes trying to find ways to make extra money.
 This is very important as you pay your debt down and make your bank account grow.

 When you’re faced with a short-term disruption to your earning power, a credit card can be an accessible way to ride out the storm while keeping costs low.
 Here’s how according to MarketWatch:

 The cash you do have during a crisis can pay mortgage, rent, auto loans and utilities.
 Using a credit card for purchases, planned for in a budget that you will stick to, can make your cash reserves last longer.